bwilsoncc/surveyor_data/README.md

-=surveyor_data
+# surveyor_data

 ## Overview

+Create new workflow for publishing survey documents.

+Old workflow

+1 Public Works (aka PW) scans surveys and puts them on the server.
+2 PW creates new polygons in 'surveys'.
+3 GIS runs a Powershell (Create_pathname_table2019.ps1) that

+* finds new or changed files on the server and updates a database.
+* uses that database to update a table

+4 PW links entries in the table to the polygons

+Potential new workflow

+1. PW scans new surveys and puts them on the server
+2. PW updates old surveys (possibly)
+3. PW creates a polygon for each new survey, with a matching name
+4. PW invokes an update via a web page (that has openlayers map in it)

+* walks file system and updates the surveyImages table (as a microservice) build_feature_class.py
+* generates a new hyperlinked_surveys and publishes it
+* shows the file in openlayers as it is updated

-I want all survey documents to show up in PDF format in our web applications.
+## Sub-project: convert all old scans to PDF format (completed)

+2021-12-16 Final run of scripts to create finished files.

-They exist in various formats including TIFF, JPEG, and PDF right now.
+The older scans were in various formats including TIFF, JPEG, and PDF right now.

-This project will pull them all into a unified PDF format.
-It also writes a bit of metadata to each PDF file.

-Once that's done, I will need to update links to point to the new files.
+After converting them all to PDF,
+I had to generate a script that would build a new service for WebMaps.

 The scripts/ folder contains the Python code

-## History

-2021-12-16 Final run of scripts to create finished files.

-## Method
+### Method

 I ended up using two passes, first I try to use ImageMagick to convert files to PDF because generally it produced smaller files.

 Then I wanted to write some metadata and the easiest way was using GDAL.